 LSU baseball beats Nicholls 9-0 during midweek matchup

-BATON ROUGE - The LSU baseball team was back in action Tuesday night and beat Nicholls 9-0.
+BATON ROUGE - The LSU baseball team used a great pitching performance and five home runs to beat Nicholls 9-0 Tuesday night.

+Kade Anderson started the game on the mound for the Tigers, tossing four shutout innings while allowing just two hits.
+After Anderson left the game, Christian Little, Sam Dutton, Justin Loer, and Thatcher Hurd combined to allow just one hit in five innings of work.

+LSU's Tommy White went 4-for-5 with two home runs and four RBIs.
+Josh Pearson, Jared Jones, and Steven Milam also hit home runs Tuesday.

 More News